clroscott/CompatibilityApp/README.md

 Built with love (and rigorous methodology) by Mikaela & Clayton, this project combines statistical modeling with modern web app development to provide couples with personalized insights — or in our words:

-“Math, but make it romantic.”
+“Math, but make it messy.”